-Many national authorities consider it important to have an assessment of the 'severity' of a pandemic so as to determine a proportionate response [50,69].
-However, it is difficult to classify pandemics as the experience and perception of people, organisations and societies may differ because severity can vary from country to country and even from place to place within a country.
-It can also change over time and there are important social and societal factors, including the vulnerability of populations, capacity for response, the available healthcare and the level of advance planning and preparedness.
+2.3.3 Pathogenicity of the virus and severity of the pandemic people, organisations and societies are different.
+Severity can vary from country to country and even from place to place within a country.
+It can also change over time and there are important social and societal factors, including the vulnerability of populations, a society's capacity for response, the availability of healthcare and the level of advance planning and preparedness.
 Severity can also be seen either from the individual perspective (people who are infected experience a severe disease-even though they may be only a few), or from a societal view (many people are away from work and essential services are threatened-even though the disease may be relatively mild).